Home for Global Students

 What is Ireland Known For?

-As a small country, Ireland is famous for its rich and deep culture and history.
-You can visit many ancient castles and hear old legend tales, and experience traditional festivals.
-Additionally, Ireland is also known for its literature, music, beer and Whisky, etc. It’s one of the most worth visiting countries, and we are going to discover more interesting facts about republic of Ireland in the following paragraphs.
+Despite its small land, Ireland is famous for its rich and deep culture and history.
+You can visit many ancient castles, hear old legend tales, and experience traditional festivals.
+Additionally, Ireland is also known for its literature, music, beer and Whisky, etc. It’s one of the most worth visiting countries.
+Keep reading and find more interesting facts about republic of Ireland!

-As one of the interesting facts about republic of Ireland, Ireland is nicknamed the Emerald Isle for many reasons.
+One of the interesting facts about republic of Ireland is its nicknam: Emerald Isle.
 Ireland has a temperate climate with warm and wet summers, cold and wet winters.
 Such a humid climate supports a diverse range of green flora, the island boasts many lush valleys, rolling hills and magnificent natural landscapes.

-One of the interesting things about Ireland is that there is no snake on this land.
-Isn’t that amazing?
+No snakes on this land, making it another one of the interesting things about Ireland.
+Isn’t it amazing that there are no snakes in Ireland?
 According to legend, it was believed that St. Patrick chased all the snakes away from the island of Ireland.
-But the truth has nothing to do with St. Patrick.
+But the truth has nothing to do with St. Patrick, the Irish natural environment is the reason.
 And besides, St. Patrick was not Irish at all.

-When you celebrate Halloween, have you ever thought that Halloween actually originated in Ireland.
+When you are celebrating Halloween, have you ever thought about that Halloween was actually from Ireland?
 Halloween was previously known as All Hallow Eve.
 Over 2,000 years ago, the Irish people began celebrating their new year on the first day of November.
 They would build huge campfires to make sacrifices to the Celtic gods and wear costumes to ward off evil spirits.
 Nowadays, Halloween has evolved into activities like trick-or-treating, carving jack-o-lanterns and dressing up.
 It’s one of the fun facts about Ireland.

 As one of the Ireland fun facts, Guinness Beer is one of the famous beer brands in Ireland.
 Referred to as “the black stuff”, Guinness is actually ruby red.
 In Ireland, you can even visit the brewery and taste the freshest beer.

-Irish stew is a dish with a long history, it has been recognised since about 1800, and now is the national dish in Ireland, making it one of the Ireland fun facts.
+Irish stew, as the national dish in Ireland, has a long history.
 Irish stew is made with mutton and other ingredients like potatoes, and onions.

-Due to Ireland’s rich historical heritage, there are many castles and ruins you can find in Ireland.
+With its rich historical heritage, Ireland possesses many historical castles and ruins.
 All these castles have their distinct medieval stories and charms.
-You can go to castles like Blarney Castle, Bunratty Castle, and Cahir Castle, etc to admire the charms of castles.
+You can go to visit castles like Blarney Castle, Bunratty Castle, and Cahir Castle, etc to admire the charms of castles.

 The Wild Atlantic Way in Ireland is the world’s longest coastal driving route.
 You can start the drive at Inishowen Peninsula in Donegal in the north, or at Kinsale in Cork in the south.
 You can admire the Cliffs of Moher, Ring of Kerry, Connemara National Park and Achill Island along this 2,500 kilometres drive.

 Have you ever read the Dracula novel?
-But do you know the world-famous work was written by Bram Stoker, who was from Dublin.
+But do you know the world-famous work was written by a Dubliner: Bram Stoker?
 It is believed that the inspiration for Dracula came from the Irish mythology, the Abhartach (the Irish Vampire).

-The Lion Used in the Ppening Clips for MGM Movies was from Dublin.
+10. The Lion Used in the Opening Clips for MGM Movies was from Dublin.

 The seventh lion used in the opening clip by MGM was born at Dublin Zoo in the Phoenix Park, this is one of the Irish fun facts.